A construction of derived equivalent pairs of symmetric algebras: Background on tilting

 Furthermore, observe that the condition that $f$ is a left $\add(M)$-approximation corresponds to the map $(M \oplus X, f)$ being a left $\add((M \oplus X, M))$-approximation of $(M \oplus X, X)$ in the category of (projective) right $\Endo_A(M \oplus X)$-modules.
 Thus the tilting module $T$ is obtained from Riedtmann and Schofield's construction: replacing the summand $(M \oplus X, X)$ of $\Endo_A(M \oplus X)$ with a non-projective summand.
 In case $X$ is indecomposable, $T$ will be the minimal nonprojective completion of the almost complete tilting module $(M \oplus X,M)$ over $\Endo_A(M \oplus X)$.

-The most natural settings in which this theorem applies involve almost split sequences in $\rmod A$ as well as AR-triangles in a triangulated category.
+The most natural setting in which this theorem applies is when the short exact sequence above is an almost split sequences in $\rmod A$.
+Hu and Xi also obtain an analagous conclusion when $X \stackrel{f}{\longrightarrow} M \stackrel{g}{\longrightarrow} Y \stackrel{w}{\longrightarrow} X[1]$ is an AR-triangle in a Hom-finite, triangulated Krull-Schmidt category such that $X[1] \not \in \add(M\oplus Y)$.
 Additionally, Hu and Xi find examples of tilting modules of projective dimension $n \geq 2$ by considering $n$-almost split sequences (as introduced by Iyama \cite{Iyama1}), but we will not pursue generalizations along these lines here.